marcoscattolin/boilerplate_2023/docs/source/index.rst

-.. boilerplate documentation master file, created by sphinx-quickstart on Fri Jul  7 13:59:29 2023.
+.. boilerplate_2023 documentation master file, created by sphinx-quickstart on Fri Jul  7 13:59:29 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Boilerplate's documentation!
+Welcome to boilerplate_2023 documentation!
 =======================================

 .. toctree::